 Definition 5 (Decomposable predicate).
-A predicate P on morphisms of a category \mathbf{C} is decomposable if and only if it reflects identities and $P(f \circ g)$ implies P(f) and P(g).
+A predicate P on morphisms of a category is decomposable iff P holds on identities and $P(f \circ g) \Rightarrow P(f) \land P(g)$ .

 Notably, the class of decomposable predicates can be characterized as those morphisms that disallow factorization by a given set of morphisms.